msholappa/MH-PWP/sportbet-app/README.md

   1. Support for multiple events at the same time.

-  2. Support for a dedicated ADMIN-only API-key for ADMIN-actions.
+  2. Support for a ADMIN-only API-key for ADMIN-actions.

   2. ADMIN-action: event-collection POST method to create events (now hard-coded event).